-Roth IRA’s use your post tax money to contribute, the advantage is that when you cash out (after 59 ½) there is no tax implications!
-You can watch the money grow over time and even when you shuffle investments you won’t be taxed on you gains within in your IRA!
+Roth IRA’s use your post-tax money to contribute, the advantage is that when you cash out (after 59 ½) there are no tax implications!
+You can watch the money grow over time and you won’t be taxed on your gains within in your IRA!
 If you need to withdraw from the fund before 59 1/2 you are allowed to for certain situations.

 I’m not endorsed by any of these sites but do have my IRA through Vanguard, as you’re able to buy/sell Vanguard funds & ETF’s with ZERO transaction fees (most sites are $6.99 – $9.99 a trade) so this can be beneficial in the long run.